eunbee31/eunbee31.github.io/about/index.md

 Since I was little, I have always been interested in new technology.
 When I discovered the NLP, I immediately knew it was done for me.
 For now, I am only junior in the field.
 The good thing is that I keep learning and learning.
 I try to stay on the lookout for new technologies in the NLP.

 Also, I am a little nostalgic.
-I take pictures with an old camera of the 70s.
+I take pictures with an old camera from the 70s.
 Do not hesitate to go see my photos (by clicking on the camera icon on my site).

 ## Academic background
 * Master's Degree in _Linguistique, Informatique, Technologies du Langage_ at _Université de Toulouse II -- Jean Jaurès_ in Toulouse, France